mrunix/streambase/README.md

 # streambase
-A distributed, streaming data store
+A distributed, streaming data store.

+# Notice
+The project codes in a fast-changing and not used in a production enviroment.